oddacious/python-sqloose/README.rst

 sqloose is designed as a less rigid SQL, offering a more convenient syntax.
 In particular, it allows ranges and negative indices to be used in GROUP BY and ORDER BY statements.
-The right index in the range specifies the final item.
-This is unlike Python where the right index is the final item + 1.
+The right index in the range specifies the final item, unlike Python in which the right index is the final item + 1.

 Take the following SQL statement: